wso2/product-microgateway/samples/interceptors/sample-backend/README.md

 # Sample Backend

-This sample backend represent a Legacy XML Backend which requires a header `password` with the value `admin` for successfully process the request.
+This sample backend represent a Legacy XML Backend which requires a header `x-user` with the value `admin` for successfully process the request.
 Otherwise, it responds with `401` status code.

 When it successfully inserted a book it responds with `200` status code with a `text/plain` content.